BestTimesToVisit.com Logo

 culture

 Dress respectfully when visiting temples – shoulders and knees should be covered.
-Many temples offer sarongs for rent if you're not appropriately dressed.
-Removing your shoes before entering is customary.
+Remove your shoes before entering any temple or home.
+It's a sign of respect.

 food

-Venture beyond the tourist areas to discover authentic and delicious street food at a fraction of the cost.
-Look for places with long queues of locals – it's a good sign of quality and authenticity.
-Try Khao Soi, a Northern Thai curry noodle soup!
+Venture beyond the tourist areas to find the best and most affordable street food.
+Look for places with lots of locals – it's a good indicator of quality and authenticity.
+Try Khao Soi, a delicious Northern Thai curry noodle soup.

 packing